This set of Rocket Propulsion Multiple Choice Questions & Answers (MCQs) focuses on “Gaseous Propellants”.

 Explanation: It depends upon all the three properties.
 In addition, it also depends upon the gas density, required maneuvers, flight duration and duty cycle.

-4. Total impulses of cold gas systems is about ____ N-sec
+4. Total impulses of cold gas systems are about _______ N-sec.

 Explanation: Cold gas systems can deliver total impulse having a magnitude of 1200 N-sec or 5000 lbf-sec.
 For higher total impulse values, liquid propellants are used.

-5. For short period of operation (lasting few minutes), the gas expansion in cold gas systems is ___
+5. For a short period of operation (lasting few minutes), the gas expansion in cold gas systems is ________

 Explanation: Since the operation lasts only a short period of time, the expansion can be taken as adiabatic.
 It means that there is no heat absorption or release by the gas.